-We collect only limited personal information about individuals who are (or are employed by) members, stakeholders, sponsors, and suppliers including name, job title, organisation, and contact information (e-mail, phone number, address and postcode).
+We collect only limited personal information about individuals who are (or are employed by) members, prospective members, stakeholders, sponsors, and suppliers including name, job title, organisation, and contact information (e-mail, phone number, address and postcode).
 We also collect financial information from our suppliers relevant to the provision of goods and services.

 We collect this information by a number of means including:

 Directly from the individuals themselves when they contact us: